 The Office of Rural Broadband’s mission is to ensure that every rural Marylander has access to broadband services, regardless of their zip code.
 Through partnerships with local jurisdictions and the private sector, the Office offers funding and technical assistance to help entities qualify for federal financing opportunities.
 The Office also has initiated a broadband funding structure through the Local Government Infrastructure Financing (LGIF) program at the DHCD to complement other funding sources.
 Through these efforts, Maryland will reduce, and eventually eliminate rural communities and residents being underserved by the current internet infrastructure.

 This program offers grants of up to $200,000 to Local Jurisdictions for 50% of the construction costs related to an ISP extending service to unserved households.
-The ISP would partner with the Local Jurisdiction and use their existing network to provide service.
+The ISP’s partner with the Local Jurisdiction and use their existing network to provide service.
 A 100% match is required for this grant opportunity.
-The application window has closed, check back to see when the FY21 window will open.

 Request for Interest: Federal Funding Application Assistance